Sleeping in Airports

 8. Sleep

-If you want to spend your layover catching up on Z’s, you likely won’t be dissuaded here.
-Airport staff are pretty tolerant of overnight campers, though do be prepared to show your passport and flight plans to Security.
-In terms of comfort, T1 is the spot to be.
-Security often rounds up all overnight travellers to an area that has benches and carpeting, and lights are dimmed at night.
-Though T3 is less spacious, there are many couches that make napping a bit easier.
 Still rather opt for a hotel?
 You’ve got options!
 Transit hotels within T1 and T2 offer single or double rooms by the hour.
-(If you don’t want to rest, you can opt for a shower-only package.)
-Or, head to the capsule airport in Terminal 2, also available for overnight or hourly rates.
-Within a few minutes’ drive of the airport are a couple more traditional hotels, running free shuttles and offering day rooms.
+(If you don’t want to rest, opt for a shower-only package.)
+Or, head to Nine Hours Narita Airport, a capsule hotel in Terminal 2, also available for overnight or hourly rates.
+Within a few minutes drive of the airport are a couple more traditional hotels, running free shuttles and offering day rooms.
 See our Tokyo Narita Airport Guide for details and locations.